chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 **`@Value`** refers to the type of the `Value` nonterminal (or you can say `Value<'lt>`, but you will in general know what type would be generated by the system for the nonterminal: the `@` symbol offers a convenience.)
+Note that LBox is required in the type of `Object` because `Object` is mutually recursive with `Value`.

 Each key-value pair inside the vector created by `<COMMA*>` is wrapped inside an LBox.
 We can take the value from the box with